->

-> As Yoo explained, “the energy required has dropped from nearly 11 megawatts – the equivalent of powering, cooling and heating a 1500-square-foot home for a year – to just 415 watts, which is about what it takes to brew two cups of coffee.”
+As Yoo explained, “the energy required has dropped from nearly 96,000 kilowatt hours – the equivalent of powering nine typical homes for a year – to about 3,600 kilowatt hours.“

->

-> Reducing the carbon footprint along supply chains is another critical area of work.
+Reducing the carbon footprint along supply chains is another critical area of work.
 Cisco is on track to have 80 percent of its suppliers set public targets for greenhouse gas emissions by 2025.
 And by 2030, the company plans to reduce all supply-chain related GHG emissions by 30 percent.

 These efforts are closely tied to human rights.